All Episodes

 He's anything but.

-For whatever reason being called congressman, senator, governor, you know, really gets to these people's heads.
+For whatever reason, being called congressman, senator, governor, you know, really gets to these people's heads.

 And they forget that they're supposed to be public servants.

-You know, when Mitch McConnell promises for two months that he's not going to help the Democrats that are icing him all Republicans out completely from the process of any budget maneuvers, sworn to the using the reconciliation process.
+You know, when Mitch McConnell promises for two months that he's not going to help the Democrats that are icing all Republicans out completely from the process of any budget maneuvers, sworn to the using the reconciliation process.

-And then for two months he says, no, I'm not going to raise the debt ceiling.
+And then for two months, he says, no, I'm not going to raise the debt ceiling.

-That's up to them.
+Up to them.

 They can use the reconciliation to do it.